lennyitb/zmk-layer-report/README.md

 ## How it works

-When layer keys are pressed or released, the module sends a 2-byte HID report containing a bitmask of active layers (bit N = layer N is active).
+When layer or modifier state changes, the module sends a 4-byte HID report containing a bitmask of active layers, the effective modifier state, and modifier source flags (held vs. sticky/one-shot).
 The report uses a vendor-defined HID usage page (`0xFF42`) so it doesn't interfere with normal keyboard operation.

 Supports up to 16 layers.